emir01/BingImageAPISearchAndDownload/README.md

 Current Status
 ==
-This utility was used to download and experiment with bulk image downloads for a given query string.
-The images where then used by another project to create HTML bootstrap static galleries used in a web site.
+This utility was used to search and experiment with bulk image downloads for a given query string.
+The images where then used by another project to create multiple HTML bootstrap static galleries, containing multiple images (20+), used in a static web site.